EMPAT94/empat94.github.io/_gs/tutorial.md

 ---

 'Whoa, 1000 mana?
 That's a good number!'
 A quick check on spells after recovering some mana revealed my range was now around 9 meters.
 Incendio consumed 250 points, while Petrificus ate 200.
 'That means I can reduce the temperature by half five times...
 If it is 100, it will come down to 3 degrees!?!
-Nah, that'll never work though'.
+Nah, that'll never work though.'
 I was now quite clear on the workings of these spells.
 If it seemed too good to be true, it probably was.

 ···